SNURTEL/battle-city/README.md

    ```
 2. Do your work and commit changes.
 Don't forget to:
    - Update [CMakeLists.txt](build/CMakeLists.txt) according to [source code structure](#source-code-structure)
-   - Write and re-generate the documentation (should match javadoc convention):
+   - Write and re-generate the documentation (should match javadoc standard):
        ```bash
        cd doc
        doxygen